/deephaven-plugins

 You can build the js plugin(s) in watch mode from the root directory of this repo by using the following commands:

-npm start # starts all plugins in watch mode
+# build all plugins in watch mode and serves the plugins directory

 cd plugins/plugin

-This will rebuild the plugin(s) any time the source changes.
-If you are mapping the folder directly via DHC start options, you will need to restart the deephaven-core server each time a change is made for the change to be picked up.
+Note that if you are mapping the plugins folder directly via DHC start options, the plugins dev server won't actually be used, and you will need to restart the deephaven-core server each time a change is made for the change to be picked up.

 Serve Plugins

-This will serve the plugins directory at http://localhost:4100 by default.
-The port can be configured via the PORT env variable.
+Running npm start will also will also serve the plugins directory using Vite's local dev server.
+The default host + port is http://localhost:4100, but the port can be configured via the PORT env variable.

 Running deephaven-core